This blog may contain affiliate links. Read our disclosure policy for more info.

 It really is the perfect attraction to visit year-round – we always find ourselves coming back here to discover some of the latest seasonal displays.
 You may find it hard to believe, but the area was actually a quarry before Jenny Butchart put her transformational plan into action and turned it into a garden about 120 years ago.

 The gardens themselves are located in Brentwood Bay, around a 25-minute drive north of Victoria.
 Whether you’re visiting on your own or as part of one of these Butchart Garden tours from Victoria, wandering around here is a fantastic way to spend a few hours.
+Or you can even look into the amazing Butchart Gardens tours from Vancouver if you only have time for a day trip.

 Pricing for tickets does vary depending on the season and age of the guests.
 You can find the full breakdown on the Butchart Gardens website, but on average, it costs $34 CAD for adults, $17 CAD for youths (13-17), and $2.40 CAD for children (5-12).
 Kids under 5 go free!